jamesaffeld/f5-agility-labs-xc/docs/class4/module1/lab1.rst

 https://f5-xc-lab-mcn.console.ves.volterra.io/

-From the **Select Service menu** click on **Cloud and Edge sites**.
+From the **Select service** menu, click on **Multi-Cloud Network Connect**.

-On the side menu go down to **Manage>>Site Management>>Registrations.**
+On the side menu go down to **Manage >> Site Management >> Registrations.**

 .. image:: ../images/sitemgt.png

-The Customer Edge node you configured from the previous step should appear on this list, if not give it a couple minutes and refresh the screen by clicking the Refresh button at the top right-hand corner.
+The Customer Edge node you configured from the previous step should appear on this list, if not give it a couple minutes and refresh the screen by clicking the **Refresh button** at the top right-hand corner.

 .. image:: ../images/sitereg.png

 ..
 Tip:: This process can take a few minutes for the node to register with Distributed Cloud.

 Once the node appears in the Registration list, accept the registration of the node by clicking on the blue check mark.
-You can also decommission the node if you feel there’s an error with the settings by clicking the red X.

-Click the blue check mark to accept the registration.
+**Click the blue check mark** to accept the registration.

 ..
-Note::  If you DO NOT see a blue check mark, its likely your browser width is NOT wide enough.
+Note::  If you DO NOT see a blue check mark, it's likely your browser width is NOT wide enough.
 Simply increase the width of the browser and you should see the blue checkmark to approve the registration.

-This will bring up the Registration Acceptance menu which shows all the settings of the Customer Edge node.
+Once you hace clicked the checkmark, the console will bring up the Registration Acceptance menu which shows all the settings of the Customer Edge node.
 Note the parameters you’ve entered from the previous exercise are pre-populated into the appropriate fields.

 ..
 Important:: Look at the Cluster Size parameter and notice this is set to 1.
 In this lab, we will only deploy a single node cluster and thus leave this setting as 1.
 In a production environment, the best practice is to deploy a 3-node cluster minimum.
 In that case, the Cluster Size parameter would be set to 3 so an appropriately sized cluster can be formed.